etri/dcn-nlsr/README.md

 The LSA format is show below.
 Each LSA has the name \/\<network\>\/NLSR\/\<Area-ID\>\/LSA\/\<site\>\/\<router\>\/\<lsa-type\>\/\<version\>, where \<lsa-type\> can be
 NAME, ADJACENCY, IA-NAME, Ext-NAME, Ext-Net-NAME.
 The \<Area-ID\> component identifies the Area to which the router belongs.
+* NAME Lsa: to carry Name Prefixes within the area.
+* ADJACENCY Lsa: to carry Adjacency Prefiexes within the area.
+* IA-NAME Lsa: to carry Name Prefiexes to which another Area belongs.
+* Ext-NAME Lsa: to advertise the Name prefixes originated static configuration by an operator.
+* Ext-Net-NAME Lsa: to redistribute the Name prefixes from EGP like BGP.

 <!--
 ## Hello Protocol - 수정된 부분 설명 추가.
 ## PartialSync - .